ayoshi007/cpp-minesweeper/README.md

 This project is a largely pedagogical project for me to practice C++ programming, project design, and test-driven development.

-The bash scripts are for building in Debug and Release mode.
+The bash script `project_build.sh` is used for building the project with CMake.
+Please note that currently, only GCC and Linux systems are supported.

 Subdirectory explanations:
 - app - holds the main file that will become the target executable